soufianetahiri/RansomwareSimulator.public/README.md

 Each step, as listed above, can also be either disabled or "highly" configured.
 I recommand you have a look at the code before running it.

 Every file is backed-up before encryption (just in case), it uses a simple `XOR` with the key `000`.
 Every taken  step is logged into **RansomSimulator.log**

+# Don't be stupid
+You are responsible of what you will do with this, do not trust me read the code and be sure you understand what you are about to run.